 The first wooden bridges in the United States were simple suspension bridges made of logs, rope, and some type of woven fabric.
 These bridges were constructed by Native American tribes who used them to cross rivers and creeks.
-These bridges were often used by Native Americans to move goods between villages and to access trade routes.

 In the early days of the United States, wooden bridges were used to connect isolated communities.
 They were often constructed by local craftsmen, who created sturdy and reliable bridges that allowed people to travel and transport goods.
-In some cases, these bridges were funded by local governments and entrepreneurs, who saw the potential of connecting communities with these sturdy structures.

 Top 10 longest wooden bridge in America?

 America is home to some of the longest and most impressive wooden bridges in the world.
 From the iconic Brooklyn Bridge to the small but sturdy bridges of the countryside, these wooden structures span large distances and offer a unique glimpse into the past.
 Here is a list of the top 10 longest wooden bridges in America

 1. The Gates of the Mountains Bridge in Montana:

 The Gates of the Mountains Bridge is an iconic bridge located in the Gates of the Mountains Wilderness of the Lewis and Clark National Forest in Montana.
 The Longest Wooden Bridge In America spans the Missouri River and connects the two sides of the canyon, providing access to the breathtaking scenery of the area.